This oud is, without a doubt, the

 Like most of the other oud distillations that were conducted for these clients, King Koh Kong is of a unique oud genre, a "Gen4" oud oil.

-To learn more about this precious oud, please see our blog post.
 The oud speaks for itself, so there's no need for marketing fluff.
 When you see the raw material, and more importantly when you smell the oil for yourself, you will realize its value.

 So let's skip right to the aroma.